Your Parish Council

 The conduct of the Parish Council’s Business is governed by our Standing Orders.
 Download a copy of our Standing Orders.
 These cover the conduct, timings and documentation of meetings; the engagement and employment of the Parish Clerk; and the financial management of the Parish Council (also covered by our Financial Regulations)

-The General Data Protection Regulation (GDPR) comes into force on 25th May 2018 and replaces the Data Protection Act 1998.
+The General Data Protection Regulation (GDPR) came into force on 25th May 2018.
+The GDPR is supplemented by the Data Protection Act 2018 replacing the earlier 1998 Act.
 GDPR provides a higher standard of privacy to individuals and affects the way in which we can contact you and manage your personal data.
 Please click below to view our Privacy Notice.

 Freedom of Information